aws/aws-parallelcluster/docs/source/getting_started.rst

 Getting started with AWS ParallelCluster
 ########################################

+AWS ParallelCluster is an AWS supported Open Source cluster management tool that makes it easy for you to deploy and manage High Performance Computing (HPC) clusters in the AWS cloud.
+Built on the Open Source CfnCluster project, AWS ParallelCluster enables you to quickly build an HPC compute environment in AWS.
+It automatically sets up the required compute resources and a shared filesystem and offers a variety of batch schedulers such as AWS Batch, SGE, Torque, and Slurm.
-AWS ParallelCluster is a framework that deploys and maintains high performance computing clusters on Amazon Web Services (AWS).
-Developed by AWS, AWS ParallelCluster facilitates both quick start proof of concepts (POCs) and production deployments.
-AWS ParallelCluster supports many different types of clustered applications and can easily be extended to support different frameworks.
-Download AWS ParallelCluster today to see how AWS ParallelCluster's command line interface leverages AWS CloudFormation templates and other AWS cloud services.
+AWS ParallelCluster facilitates both quick start proof of concepts (POCs) and production deployments.
+You can build higher level workflows, such as a Genomics portal that automates the entire DNA sequencing workflow, on top of AWS ParallelCluster.

 Installing AWS ParallelCluster
 ==============================